New Haven Domestic Violence Lawyer

 Under the Connecticut Domestic Violence and Sexual Assault Act, there are many different crimes that constitute family or domestic violence.

-Understanding Domestic Violence, Threats & Assault in New Haven
+Understanding Domestic Violence, Threats & Assault in New Haven, CT

 Generally, the cycle of domestic violence begins with threats from an alleged abuser, where a threat is a statement intended to terrorize the victim or cause them fear of physical injury.